benbriggs/bls-service/README.md

-bls-simulation
+bls-service
 ===========

-JavaScript data structure to represent and simulate a baseball lineup.
-Used to simulate and optimize at http://blsapp.net
+Node+express web service used to simulate baseball lineups at http://blsapp.net